 - 1 teaspoon lemon juice

-- 3 tablespoons blueberry (or other) honey, divided
+- 3 tablespoons blueberry honey or maple syrup, divided

 - 2 tablespoons lemon juice